vEnhance/1802/src/param.typ

   bf(r)(t) &= vec("function in " t, dots.v, "function in " t). $
 The choice of letter $t$ for the input variable usually means "time";
 and we use $bf(r)$ for the function name to remind that the output is a vector.
+A cartoon of this is shown in @fig-param-timeline.

 #typesig[
   When you see $bf(r)(t)$ or similar notation,